 (e) The personal representative shall complete, under oath, a

-commissioner for the purpose of reporting to the tax commissioner
+Commissioner for the purpose of reporting whether the decedent

-the decedent owned or had an interest in any nonprobate personal
+owned or had an interest in any nonprobate personal property:

-property: Provided, That the tax commissioner shall design a
+Provided, That the Tax Commissioner shall design a questionnaire

-questionnaire that is as much as possible phrased in understandable
+that is as much as possible phrased in understandable English.

-(f) The appraisement form must be executed and signed by the
+(f) The appraisement form shall be executed and signed by the

-nonprobate inventory form required by section seven, article
+inventory form required by section seven, article eleven, chapter

-eleven, chapter eleven of this code, shall be returned to the clerk
+eleven of this code, shall be returned to the clerk of the county

-of the county commission by whom the personal representative was
+commission by whom the personal representative was appointed or to

-appointed or to the fiduciary supervisor within ninety days of the
+the fiduciary supervisor within ninety days of the date of

 it is in proper form.
 If the appraisement form is returned to a